 Gain an understanding of how to set impactful goals and align them to the strategic framework.
 Learn the keys to making goals meaningful at the team level and participate in a class exercise of setting goals that align to the organization.
+Learn how to continue to mature in how goals are used within the management system

 How can we make this easier and faster?
 Where do we focus our actions as a team?
 How do we see normal from abnormal in our daily work?
 Where do we need help?
 In this hands-on session, based on the “Build-a-Bear” workshop concept, participants will learn how visual management can help answer these questions as we discuss the keys to setting up a visual.